naninovel/docs/docs/en/guide/localization.md

 ![](https://i.gyazo.com/5ffcd8e06231616598cc8317f7854f9a.png)

-To override commands, parameters, functions and constants, use the dedicated lists.
+To override commands, parameters, queries and constants, use the dedicated lists.
 You can also localize documentation and usage examples associated with commands and parameters; these will be shown in the IDE extension.

 ![](https://i.gyazo.com/4fdcdcec7361a9ccbcc1012d842ef4ad.png)

 The lists are initially empty.
-To populate them with commands and functions available in the project, use the inspector context menu.
+To populate them with commands and queries available in the project, use the inspector context menu.

 ![](https://i.gyazo.com/cddd1981c5aef5f16da2052898c7a530.png)